 Room with a view

 No visit to Seattle is complete without a trip up the Space Needle, an iconic landmark that pierces the urban landscape at 400 Broad Street, right next to EMP.
 When you reach the ‘O’ Deck, 520 feet above the hustle of the city, you’ll get breath-taking 360 degree views of Seattle and the beautifully varied landscape beyond; it’s a great way to get your bearings before your venture further afield.
 Back on ground level, visit Chihuly Garden & Glass which can be found at the foot of the Needle.
-The art scene is a flourishing part of the culture here and Dale Chihuly’s eccentric wonderland of colourful glasswork is the perfect way to get a sense of the innovation and talent.
+The art scene is a flourishing part of the culture here and Dale Chihuly’s eccentric wonderland of colorful glasswork is the perfect way to get a sense of the innovation and talent.

 Lunch like a local